Albany–Rensselaer station: 2020s growth

 By 2020, it was Amtrak's ninth-busiest station, as well as the busiest to serve a metro area with a population smaller than 2 million, a distinction it has held since at least 2010.
 This is primarily due to the large number of passengers who commute to and from New York City.
 In March 2020, Adirondack and Ethan Allen Express service was suspended north of Albany–Rensselaer as part of a round of service reductions in response to the ongoing coronavirus pandemic.
 Ethan Allen Express service was restored in July 2021, and Adirondack service was restored in April 2023.

 The Berkshire Flyer began running on July 8, 2022, providing direct service to on summer weekends.
 The train reverses direction at Albany–Rensselaer.
 In October 2023, the station was formally renamed in honor of the late New York State Senate Majority Leader Joseph Bruno, who was instrumental in replacing the old station (which he once described as a "matchbox") with the current facility.
 It is one of two major public facilities in Rensselaer County named for Bruno, the other being Joseph L. Bruno Stadium in Troy.

 In October 2025, the Metropolitan Transportation Authority announced that it planned to extend one daily Hudson Line round-trip northward to Albany–Rensselaer station beginning in early 2026, with two intermediate stops.
+In January 2026, Governor Kathy Hochul announced that Amtrak would be restoring full service between New York City and Albany in March.
+In her announcement she said, "with the full restoration of Empire Service, Amtrak has notified New York State and the MTA that it will no longer sanction temporary Metro-North service to Albany at this time."